The Batman movie’s release date – plus cast and news

 — Matt Reeves (@mattreevesLA) October 30, 2019

 And the castings simply carry on coming.
-Apparently, following Hill’s withdrawal the casting for rotund villain The Penguin has gone in a barely totally different route, with Colin Farrell set to convey Oswald Cobblepot to life as a substitute.
+Apparently, following Hill’s withdrawal the casting for rotund villain The Penguin has gone in a barely totally different course, with Colin Farrell set to deliver Oswald Cobblepot to life as an alternative.

-Lord of the Rings star Andy Serkis will play the important thing function of Batman’s butler Alfred Pennyworth, a component popularised by Michael Caine in Nolan’s motion pictures however extra just lately performed by Jeremy Irons in Batman vs Superman and Justice League and Douglas Hodge in Joker.
+Lord of the Rings star Andy Serkis will play the important thing function of Batman’s butler Alfred Pennyworth, a component popularised by Michael Caine in Nolan’s films however extra lately performed by Jeremy Irons in Batman vs Superman and Justice League and Douglas Hodge in Joker.

 And right here comes #Alfred ! ???? pic.twitter.com/Mxds0m6sqa